how I traveled to 6 countries in 16 days!

 Here is my Brussels 2-day Itinerary Guide for what to do and see in Brussels!

 Amsterdam was another exciting city!
-We spent about 3 days here as well, including a trip to Lisse for the tulip fields (which ended up not blooming anymore but well)
+We spent about 3 days here as well, including a trip to Lisse to the tulip fields (which ended up not blooming anymore but well).

 Arrival: May 14th